 Methods resources

 In the course of this module we will be encountering a variety of empirical methods and research designs.
-Below is an indicative list of methodological resources offering a useful entry point to both qualitative and quantitative research designs.
+Below is an indicative list of methodological resources offering a useful entry point to both qualitative and quantitative research designs and methods.
 Consulting and translating into practice relevant methodological resources – not constrained to the list below – is particularly important for the assessment.

 Quantitative methods